ascott1/ethical-web-dev/web-apps-for-everyone/02-progressive-enhancement.md

 2. Make that functionality available using the simplest technology
 3. Enhance!

-As a developer it is our job to determine the “core functionality” of our application and what is an enhancement.
+As a developer it is our job to define what is the core functionality of our application and what is an enhancement.
 This allows us to develop a baseline to build from, yet the baseline for any given project may be different.

 In his 2012 article, [Stumbling on the Escalator](https://www.christianheilmann.com/2012/02/16/stumbling-on-the-escalator/), Christian Heilmann appropriated a Mitch Helberg comedy bit about escalators for progressive enhancement: